cambridge-cares/TheWorldAvatar/Agents/Ifc2TilesetAgent/README.md

 Place only one IFC file in `<root>\data\ifc\`.
 This directory is directly linked to the relevant directory in the Docker container.
 The agent is only able to convert ONE IFC model at a time.

 Please modify the following properties in `config/properties.yaml`:
 - `query_endpoint`^ : SPARQL endpoint for Query operations
 - `update_endpoint`^ : SPARQL endpoint for UPDATE operations

 ^*Endpoints are required to query for metadata in tileset and interactions during visualisation*

+If you are deploying this on the stack, ensure that your `properties.yaml` and IFC file is placed at the corresponding bind mount location.
+A sample stack-based properties is available in `config/properties.yaml_stack` but requires editing for the name of your stack and desired namespaces.

 ### 2.2 API
 Instructions for the agent and its various API routes can be found at the API root `http://localhost:5105/`.
 Users can visit this route in any browser to verify if the agent is running.